PhD - Doctorate degree in English Literature

 - Is there any financial aid available?

-Given the state of the academic job market, it is realistic to assume that only a very small percentage of those who complete a PhD in English will go on to become university professors.
+Given the state of the academic job market, it is realistic to assume that only a very small percentage of those who complete a Doctoral degree in English Literature will go on to become university professors.
 However, graduates of our Department are now teaching at various Israeli colleges.
 Many of them are involved in the higher levels of administration and teacher-training in prestigious high schools and the Ministry of Education.

+In rare cases, students who have never studied English literature as a major subject are also admitted, on the condition that they make up necessary literature courses and demonstrate the high level of writing and research ability required for a Doctoral degree in English.
 All applicants who do not have a BA and MA in English literature must therefore expect to take an intensive program of background courses (hashlamot).
 It is only on the basis of performance in these courses, as well as a research paper equivalent to an MA thesis (avoda shvat erech), that the graduate committee can decide whether to accept a student as a Ph.D. candidate.

 After the proposal is approved by the advisor the student first submits three hard copies and one electronic copy to the department and fills out the accompanying form.
 The proposal is then sent out to two readers suggested by the advisor, one a Bar-Ilan faculty member and one from another university.
 If corrections are required, the proposal is returned to the student, who revises it and writes a letter to the PhD committee referring to the revisions requested and how they were done, one by one.
 A short email is written by the student's advisor to the effect that the revisions were made to his or her satisfaction.
-The student then submits one copy and a CD with the proposal as an MS-Word file to the department.
+The Doctorate degree in English student then submits one copy and a CD with the proposal as an MS-Word file to the department.
 If there are two advisors, a letter of explanation is required by the Chair off the Department.
 The proposal, reader evaluations, accompanying form, student’s letter addressing any required revisions, and an email from the advisor approving them are then forwarded to the Humanities Faculty, which must approve it as well.
 Once the proposal is approved, the Faculty forwards it with all accompanying materials to the PhD Committee for final approval.
 The student, the advisor, and the department will receive a letter from the PhD Committee informing them of its approval or of further requests for changes.

 Please note that if the proposal is based on the student’s master’s thesis, two copies of the thesis have to be submitted as well.